jessecallahan/recipe-tracker/README.md

 ## Setup/Installation Requirements
 1) git clone
-2) go to dir in terminal and run build
+2) go to directory in terminal and run build
 3) run start to get recipes!

 ## Specs